 Training for the NADP network field operators is accomplished through several mechanisms.
 This includes the use of webinars, training videos, Site Operations Manuals, and training courses.
 It is the responsibility of the Program Coordinator to ensure that site operator training is available, adequate, and current.
 It is the responsibility of the site supervisor to ensure that the field operator has received adequate training to operate the site in accordance with NADP protocols.
 Site support staff (e.g., a Site Liaison) are assigned to each network to provide guidance and assistance to the site operators.
-Telephone support with site support staff should be available via a toll-free number.
+Telephone support with site support staff is available via a toll-free number.

-The Laboratory Director is responsible for ensuring that analysts and technicians have sufficient training to perform their duties, and operate the analytical equipment in a safe and proficient manner.
-Proficiency in the operation of the equipment should be documented before unsupervised operation of the equipment is permitted.
+The Environmental Survey Programs Laboratory Director is responsible for ensuring that analysts and technicians have sufficient training to perform their duties, and operate the analytical equipment in a safe and proficient manner.
+The WSLH Quality Assurance Manual (EHD DIV-WIDE PLAN 001) and Chemical Hygiene Plan and General Laboratory Safety Plan (LABWIDE SAFETY 102/202) provide overarching training and QA requirements for staff, while the NADP Quality Management Plan and NADP Laboratory QA Plan provide details for NADP-affiliated staff.
+The current version of all of these documents are immediately assessable via OnBase (the SOP Electronic Management System at the WSLH).
+Proficiency in the operation of the equipment must be documented before unsupervised operation of the equipment is permitted.